Continuing Education Opportunities

 The presentations are recorded on DVD.
 If you are interested in viewing one of the previous presentations, please contact Risk Management at 604-829-2628.

-The Sauder School of Business in partnership with BC Health Authorities, BC Patient Safety Quality Council and the UBC faculty of Medicine developed the Physician Leadership Program.
+The Sauder School of Business, in partnership with BC Health Authorities, BC Patient Safety Quality Council and the UBC Faculty of Medicine, developed the Physician Leadership Program.
 The program is designed specifically for physicians who are taking on leadership roles within their respective Health Authority and who wish to enhance their management skills.
 It is expected that physicians interested in this program have already completed some basic leadership or management training (such as PLI).

 The program is ten days long and, upon successful completion, you will be awarded with a Physician Leadership Certificate from the Sauder School of Business, receive Continuing Medical Education (CME) credits, as well as credits that contribute towards the Canadian College of Health Leaders Certified Health Executive (CCHL CHE) designation.